jirfag/go-queryset/README.md

 }
 ```

-Take a loot at line `// gen:qs`.
+Take a look at line `// gen:qs`.
 It's a necessary line to enable querysets for this struct.
 You can put it at any line in struct's doc-comment.

 Then execute next shell command:
 ```bash